alialaei1/IOT-RF-WiFi-Bridge-Based-on-ESP32/README.md

 <br/>

+With this project, you can easily control your home appliances and security systems remotely using your smartphone or tablet.

+One of the advantages of this project is that it is easy to install and use.
+You don't need any special technical skills or knowledge to set it up.
+All you need is a WiFi network, a smartphone or tablet, and a few minutes of your time.
+Once it's set up, you can control your home appliances and security systems from anywhere in the world, as long as you have an internet connection.

+In addition, this project is also cost-effective.
+It is much cheaper than buying new smart home devices to replace your existing RF remote controlled products.
+With this project, you can upgrade your home to a smart home without spending a lot of money.

+The system is built using an ESP32 microcontroller, a RF transceiver and Tasmota firmware.

+<br/>
+<br/>
+<div align="center"><a href="#"><img src="Images/3.JPG"  width="1200"></a><br></div>

+<br/>

 ESP32 is a powerful microcontroller that's commonly used in IoT projects due to its low cost, low power consumption, and built-in Wi-Fi and Bluetooth connectivity.
 The ESP32 can be used to process data from various sensors and modules, making it a perfect choice for a home security system. [refrence](https://github.com/espressif/arduino-esp32)

 Tasmota firmware is an open-source firmware for ESP8266 and ESP32-based devices that provides a web interface for configuration and control of the device.
 It's designed to be easy to use and highly configurable, making it a popular choice for DIY IoT projects. [refrence](https://github.com/arendst/Tasmota)
-<br/>
-<br/>
-<div align="center"><a href="#"><img src="Images/3.JPG"  width="1200"></a><br></div>

-<br/>

-The PIR sensor is a motion sensor that detects changes in infrared radiation in its field of view.
-When an intruder enters the field of view, the PIR sensor detects the movement and sends a signal to the ESP32 microcontroller.

-The ESP32 microcontroller can process the data from the PIR sensor and trigger various actions and alerts based on the data.
-For example, when the PIR sensor detects motion, the system can send an alert to the user's smartphone or trigger an audible alarm.

-To power the system, an internal battery can be used.
-The internal battery is a rechargeable battery that's built into the system, providing power to the system for an extended period, even if there's a power outage.
 <br/>
 <br/>